mytech-today-now/wp-meme-player-2/PromptBuilding.md

     - **Actions and Filters:**
         - **Purpose:** Leverage both built-in and custom WordPress actions and filters.
         - **Application:** Extend and modify WordPress functionality in a standardized manner, ensuring compatibility and ease of integration.
 Implement custom hooks (`dpm_before_playlist_display`) to allow other developers to extend plugin functionalities.
+        - **Hooks:** Use the following hooks to extend the plugin's functionality:
+            - **Actions:**
+                - `dpm_before_playlist_display`: Hook to add content before the playlist display.
+                - `dpm_after_playlist_display`: Hook to add content after the playlist display.
+            - **Filters:**
+                - `dpm_playlist_items`: Hook to modify the playlist items before they are displayed.
+                - `dpm_playlist_colors`: Hook to modify the playlist colors.
+                - `dpm_playlist_sorting`: Hook to modify the playlist sorting.
+                - `dpm_playlist_grouping`: Hook to modify the playlist grouping.
+                - `dpm_playlist_visibility`: Hook to modify the playlist visibility.
+                - `dpm_playlist_pagination`: Hook to modify the playlist pagination.
+    - **Blocks:**
+        - **Purpose:** Implement custom Gutenberg blocks to enhance the user experience.
+        - **Application:** Create custom blocks for playlist management, including block patterns for creating playlists efficiently.
+        - **Blocks:**
+            - **Playlist Grid Block:**
+                - **Purpose:** Display a grid of playlist items.
+                - **Features:**
+                    - **Pagination:** Implement pagination for the playlist grid.
+                    - **Sorting:** Allow users to sort the playlist grid by various criteria.
+                    - **Grouping:** Allow users to group the playlist grid by various criteria.
+                    - **Color Coding:** Allow users to color code the playlist grid.
+                    - **Visibility:** Allow users to hide the playlist grid.
+                    - **Featured Rows:** Allow users to display featured rows on the playlist grid.
+                    - **Second Row:** Allow users to display a second row on the playlist grid.
+                    - **Grid Item Composition:** Allow users to display a grid item composition on the playlist grid.
+                    - **Interactivity:** Allow users to display interactivity on the playlist grid.
+                    - **Discoverability:** Allow users to display discoverability on the playlist grid.
+                    - **Administrator Controls:** Allow users to display administrator controls on the playlist grid.
+                    - **Security and Permissions:** Allow users to display security and permissions on the playlist grid.
+                    - **Licensing and Compliance:** Allow users to display licensing and compliance on the playlist grid.
+                    - **Documentation:** Allow users to display documentation on the playlist grid.
+                    - **Testing:** Allow users to display testing on the playlist grid.
+                    - **Performance Optimization:** Allow users to display performance optimization on the playlist grid.
+                    - **Responsive Design:** Allow users to display responsive design on the playlist grid.
+                    - **Security:** Allow users to display security on the playlist grid.
+            - **Playlist Management Block:**
+                - **Purpose:** Allow users to manage playlists.
+                - **Features:**
+                    - **Playlist Creation:** Allow users to create playlists.
+                    - **Playlist Editing:** Allow users to edit playlists.
+                    - **Playlist Deletion:** Allow users to delete playlists.
+                    - **Playlist Sorting:** Allow users to sort playlists.
+                    - **Playlist Grouping:** Allow users to group playlists.
+                    - **Playlist Color Coding:** Allow users to color code playlists.
+                    - **Playlist Visibility:** Allow users to hide playlists.
+                    - **Featured Rows:** Allow users to display featured rows on the playlist grid.
+                    - **Second Row:** Allow users to display a second row on the playlist grid.
+                    - **Grid Item Composition:** Allow users to display a grid item composition on the playlist grid.
+                    - **Interactivity:** Allow users to display interactivity on the playlist grid.
+                    - **Discoverability:** Allow users to display discoverability on the playlist grid.
+                    - **Administrator Controls:** Allow users to display administrator controls on the playlist grid.
+                    - **Security and Permissions:** Allow users to display security and permissions on the playlist grid.
+                    - **Licensing and Compliance:** Allow users to display licensing and compliance on the playlist grid.
+                    - **Documentation:** Allow users to display documentation on the playlist grid.
+                    - **Testing:** Allow users to display testing on the playlist grid.
+                    - **Performance Optimization:** Allow users to display performance optimization on the playlist grid.
+                    - **Responsive Design:** Allow users to display responsive design on the playlist grid.
+                    - **Security:** Allow users to display security on the playlist grid.
+                - **Grid Item Composition:**
+                    - **Title of the Playlist:** Displayed prominently to identify the playlist.
+                    - **Publish Date:** Indicates when the playlist was created or last updated.
+                    - **Preview GIF:** Provides a visual snapshot of the playlist's content, enhancing user engagement.
+                    - **Play Button:** An interactive element that redirects the user to the Playlist in the appropriate layout, opening in a new tab to maintain the user's current browsing context.
+                - **Interactivity:**
+                    - **Hover Effects:** Implement hover effects to highlight playlist items and reveal additional options or information.
+                    - **Accessibility:** Ensure that all interactive elements are accessible via keyboard navigation and are compatible with screen readers.
+                - **Discoverability:**
+                    - **Public Access:** Make the Playlist Page accessible to any internet user by default, enhancing content visibility and engagement.
+                    - **Visibility Control:** Provide administrators with the ability to disable the Playlist Page through the plugin settings, offering control over content accessibility based on site needs.
+                - **Administrator Controls:**
+                    - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
+    - **Security and Permissions:**
+      - **Role-Based Access:** Implement role-based permissions to ensure that only authorized users can perform specific actions, such as adding playlists or modifying settings.
+      - **Data Validation and Sanitization:** Ensure that all user inputs are validated and sanitized to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS) attacks.
 5. **Plugin Metadata:**
     - **Definition:** Accurately define the plugin's metadata in the main plugin file, including:
         - **Plugin Name:** Dynamic Playlist Manager